katur/eegi/README.md

 including mapping information.

-`library` captures the physical RNAi stocks used in the screen, including sequencing results off these plates.
+`library` captures the physical RNAi stocks used in the screen, including sequencing results.

-`experiments` captures the experiments (each a worm combined with an RNAi library plate), including human and machine scores derived from these experiments.
+`experiments` captures the actual experiments, including human and machine scores derived from these experiments.